 I developed this recipe on a whim.
 As I mentioned I really do like coffee cakes.
 I incorporated some of my favorite things – coffee, chocolate and nuts – to bring this to life.
 Being from the south, I love using pecans but you could substitute walnuts.
 I shared some of this with my girlfriend and her family loved it.
 Her daughter asked her to send some with her for snack time at school.

 In addition to a breakfast cake, this could also double as dessert.
 Serve with a dollop of lightly

 sweetened fresh whipped cream and coffee.
-You’re guests won’t be disappointed.
+Your guests won’t be disappointed.

 - ¼ cup instant coffee granules